Ghosts Of Oatland Island

 The conductors sold the property to the US Public Health Service in 1941… Here’s where things get interesting.

 The home was transformed overnight into a research hospital for women and children with syphilis and other sexually transferred diseases.
-For over 5 years, until 1945, when penicillin became readily available, all manner of madness and rumors were whispered through the grapevine of what happened within the hospital’s walls; none too heartwarming.
+For over 5 years, until 1945, when penicillin became readily available, all manner of madness and rumors of what happened within the hospital’s walls were whispered through the grapevine, none too heartwarming.

 The building was converted into their Technical Development Laboratory.
 A year later, malaria wasn’t enough so the MCWA broadened its scope and became the agency we nowadays know as the CDC (Center for Disease Control).

 At the Oatland lab, the CDC examined insect and airborne infections, mosquito control, and the use of DDT as a pesticide.
-For more than 25 years the CDC conducted all manner of madcap experiments on Oatland.
-In 1973, the CDC moved its labs to its headquarters in Atlanta… And immediately afterward what did the building transform into… A SCHOOL.
-From slave farm to old folks home, to syphilis hospital, to secret government lab’, to a SCHOOL.
+For more than 25 years, the CDC has conducted all manner of madcap experiments on Oatland.
+In 1973, the CDC moved its labs to its headquarters in Atlanta… And immediately afterward, what did the building transform into… A SCHOOL.
+From a slave farm to old folks home, to a syphilis hospital, to a secret government lab’, to a SCHOOL.
 Makes perfect sense.
 Is it any wonder you’re reading an article called Ghosts of Oatland Island?

 It stayed a school, part of the area’s educational mission for over 30 years.
 In 2004, the property was once more transferred.
-It became a Wildlife Center and as of 2009 one of the area’s most prestigious veterinary clinic.
+It became a Wildlife Center and, as of 2009, one of the area’s most prestigious veterinary clinics.

 Ghosts of Oatland Island

 One of the most famous accounts of the ghosts of Oatland Island can be found in Beth Dolgner’s Georgia Spirits and Specters.
-Since the book came out researchers of the subject have basically flooded the wildlife center and set up shop there.
+Since the book came out, researchers on the subject have basically flooded the wildlife center and set up shop there.
 The Ghosts of Oatland Island are one of the most pernicious and widespread legends in the Savanah territory.
-The place over time has developed a cult following, mostly of haunted house enthusiasts, on account of its ghost riddled hospital/plantation/school.
+The place, over time, has developed a cult following, mostly of haunted house enthusiasts, on account of its ghost-riddled hospital/plantation/school.

-Ever since the strange happenings of WWII and the bizarre experiments conducted there by the CDC and before that MWCA and before that syphilis research/hospital board, the island has been plagued by phantoms and all manner bogeymen.
-Some of the experiments have been documented, others meanwhile were either lost to time or swept under the rug by the federal stooges of the moment.
-Oversight in those days was a pipedream and the perils of such a place as this were widely known by never discussed in polite society; too many, it was a necessary evil.
+Ever since the strange happenings of WWII and the bizarre experiments conducted there by the CDC and before that MWCA and before that syphilis research/hospital board, the island has been plagued by phantoms and all manner of bogeymen.
+Some of the experiments have been documented; others meanwhile were either lost to time or swept under the rug by the federal stooges of the moment.
+Oversight in those days was a pipedream, and the perils of such a place as this were widely known but never discussed in polite society; for too many, it was a necessary evil.
 During its period as a school, kids would joke that you could hear the sound of shrieks and bedeviled moans coming from certain walls.
-The history of the place is one swallowed up in all manner of awfulness… Slaves, patients, lab-rats and, the clincher, maybe even pirates and a murder or two.
-The islands have a sketchy history, one whose detail are lost to time.
+The history of the place is one swallowed up in all manner of awfulness… Slaves, patients, lab rats, the clincher, maybe even pirates, and a murder or two.
+The islands have a sketchy history, one whose details are lost to time.

 Visitors and tour guides have constantly reported all manner of supernatural shenanigans in the area.
 One of the most common events in the main structure – the old rail conductors home – are will-o’-the-wisp, will-o’-wisp, or ignis fatuus.
 This phenomenon is known in the fringe science community as atmospheric ghost light.
 They are typically seen by travelers at night, particularly over bogs, swamps, or marshes.
-The phenom is associated with English folk belief and much European folklore.
-In ancient tales these orbs are either restless spirits or fairies; mind you, evil, cunning, fairies that want to lead you astray.
-In Oatland Island there are supposedly orbs that flicker all over the place… large… small… bright… dull… multicolor.
+The phenomenon is associated with English folk beliefs and much European folklore.
+In ancient tales, these orbs are either restless spirits or fairies; mind you, evil, cunning fairies that want to lead you astray.
+On Oatland Island, there are supposedly orbs that flicker all over the place… large… small… bright… dull… multicolor.
 They come in all shapes and sizes.
 The main hotspot for them is the facility.
 There are dozens of videos online of the phenomenon.

 A scroll through YouTube’s library of videos will unearth multiple scenes of Blair Witch-like horseplay.
-Some too granny to make out, others in HD glory.
-Without a doubt, the island’s that pepper the East Coast of the United States are inundated with phantasmagoria and thousand of ghosts.
+Some are too grainy to make out, others in HD glory.
+Without a doubt, the islands that pepper the East Coast of the United States are inundated with phantasmagoria and thousands of ghosts.
 Places beseeched by the dead, by tragedies, by sunken ships, slaves in panic, and by gruesome government experiments.

 Sources: